AnthonyEdmonds/govuk-laravel/docs/forms.md

 To show a start or confirmation page, override the `startBlade()` and `confirmationBlade()` methods on the Form to return the associated blades.

+### Exiting the Form

+The Form will redirect to the base `/` route when exiting.

+To exit to another endpoint, override the `exitRoute` method on the Form.

+The `$subject` is passed to the method if it exists.

 ## Questions

 ### FormRequests